AdaLabs/gnat-vms/README.md

 #### 5.4.3 setup compiler

-The follozwing with enable you to build using *GNAT MAKE hello.adb*
+The following with enable you to use the compiler using *GNAT MAKE hello.adb*
 ```bash
 define ADA_OBJECTS_PATH DISK$USERS:[2018.GNAT.ADALIB]
 define ADA_INCLUDE_PATH DISK$USERS:[2018.GNAT.ADAINCLUDE]